-As I was doing research for my coming novel, I came across a Russian article about the Cossacks and how they valued family.
+As I was doing research for my first series of novels, I came across a Russian article about the Cossacks and how much they valued family.
 It was so impressive to me that I had to translate it.
 Here it is, with small edits for clarity.
 The original can be found here.

 It is impossible to understand the Cossack way without understanding its core value—family.
 Cossacks treated even others’ children as their own, even if they were born into a non-Christian family.